usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E2B4.rst

 Installation and Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This build's instance of the Symantec Cloud SWG was provisioned and deployed with the help of the Symantec team.
 The initial configuration process is detailed in the `official documentation <https://techdocs.broadcom.com/us/en/symantec-security-software/web-and-network-security/secure-access-cloud/1-0/sac-workflow.html>`__.
 Symantec ZTNA was also integrated with many of the other build components, for which details can be found later in this section.
-Following that, policies were configured in accordance with the `official Symantec ZTNA policy guidance <https://techdocs.broadcom.com/us/en/symantec-security-software/web-and-network-security/secure-access-cloud/1-0/sac-policies.html>`__.
+Following that, policies were configured in accordance with the `official Symantec ZTNA policy guidelines <https://techdocs.broadcom.com/us/en/symantec-security-software/web-and-network-security/secure-access-cloud/1-0/sac-policies.html>`__.

 Integration with Okta Identity Cloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~